 A credit check for a mobile phone contract looks at many factors and there is no best way to pass one.
 The main issue is when you have missed payments, defaults or CCJ’s against your name so keeping up to date with all your monthly expenditures is one of the best ways to ensure a good credit record.
-It also helps if you are earning regular income, are on the electoral roll and are living at a fixed address.
+It also helps if you are earning a regular income, are on the electoral roll and are living at a fixed address.

 All mobile networks in the UK require customers to pass a credit check to take out a contract phone.
-Whilst you might have heard some are easier to pass than other, the reality is all the networks have very similar credit check processes and it’s difficult to separate them.
+Whilst you might have heard some are easier to pass than others, the reality is all the networks have very similar credit check processes and it's difficult to separate them.

 Today's question comes from an anonymous user who has a question regarding selling a mobile phone whilst still tied into a monthly contract.
 They ask:

-Data usage is difficult to estimate as it really depends on what you are doing on your phone but as a guide, if you get 200mb of data per month you should be able send/receive 1,000 emails (no attachments), send/receive 150 emails with attachments, view around 400 Web pages, and put around 50 photos on social media sites.
+Data usage is difficult to estimate as it really depends on what you are doing on your phone but as a guide, if you get 200mb of data per month you should be able to send/receive 1,000 emails (no attachments), send/receive 150 emails with attachments, view around 400 Web pages, and put around 50 photos on social media sites.

 Several customers have emailed us this week to ask whether or not they need to do anything with a MicroSD card before putting it into their mobile phone.